-- A student who is not in the room and ready to learn when the bell rings to begin class is considered tardy. - A student is considered absent if more than 15 minutes late in any period without obtaining prior permission or a note from the office.
-They may also be considered tardy. - A student detained by a staff member will not be tardy if a pass or note is obtained from the teacher. - A student who is late to school will be marked tardy and must report to the office before attending class.
+A student who is not in the room and ready to learn when the bell rings to begin class is tardy.

+A student is considered absent if more than 15 minutes late in any period without obtaining prior permission or a pass from the office.
+They may also be considered tardy.

+A student detained by a staff member will not be tardy if a pass or note is obtained from the teacher.

+A student who is late to school will be marked tardy and must report to the office before attending class.
 Written parent excuses may be submitted to the office on, or before the next day explaining the situation, requesting the tardy to be excused.
 The Assistant Principal will determine if the tardy is excused.

-Consequences - Tardies per class
+Consequences - Tardies per semester

-- 3 The teacher will offer a verbal warning to the student - 5 The teacher will inform the student that they have reached 5 tardies for their class and contact will be made to the parents - 6 The student will meet with administration and a note will be sent home to the parents.
-The student will also serve one detention for their tardies. - 8 one period in detention hall and letter sent home
+- 3 The teacher will offer a verbal warning to the student - 5 The teacher will inform the student that they have reached 5 tardies for their class and contact will be made to the parents by the classroom teacher - 6 The student will meet with administration and a note will be sent home to the parents.
+The student will also serve one detention for their tardies. - 8 One period in detention and letter sent home. - 10 One period in detention, letter sent home AND verbal contact with parents - 12 One period detention for each tardy after 10 and letter sent home - 15 One day suspension will be served and letter sent home